Greenband1/biomarker_chrome_extension/INSTALLATION.md

 2. **Open the Extension**
    - Click the extension icon
-   - You should see "Ready to extract biomarker data"
+   - You'll see a clean interface with "Extract My Biomarkers" button

 3. **Extract Your Data**
-   - Click either extraction button
+   - Click "Extract My Biomarkers" to get all historical data
-   - Export in your preferred format
+   - Export options will appear after extraction
+   - Use "Advanced Filters" for customized exports

 ## Troubleshooting